 Hence the CLaaS acronym: Creative Leadership as a Service.

 That's a tall order well beyond the scope of this post and infographic.
-Fortunately, you can search #creativity in blogs and podcast episodes for plenty of resources and ideas for tapping into your creativity in service of developing innovative and helpful thought leadership positions.
+Fortunately, you can search #creativity in blogs and podcast episodes for resources and ideas for tapping into your creativity for thought leadership.

 And it is a necessity.
 Thought Leadership implies leading to the new.
 The new implies creativity.